nolialsea/botcoin/README.md

 Gamble your money and lose it like real men.
 We can imagine many mini games for that, it's still largely up to debate.

-### Mining zones ?
-Mine the channel or BotCoin himself and get different outcomes Mining the channel gives currencies (gold for now but it's not definitive) Maybe mining BotCoin could just have a very small chance of looting...
-Something.
-Other than the actual currency preferably.
-Still to define

 ## Potential features
 At first the bot was going to only be a fun currency mining tool without much usefulness for a very small IRC community, but why not as well make it a whole IRC game.

-### RPG features
-Craft weapons and equipments, fight, gain XP

 ### World map
 Explore, travel, find dungeons, slay dragons, fuck princesses.